Content

 Relationship issues.
 Problems in your current relationship that affect intimacy or sexual desire may contribute to PE.

 Because premature ejaculation can vary in origin, onset, and severity, treatment can take multiple forms and result in different outcomes.
-A person with mild PE caused by an underlying condition could make their PE symptoms go away by treating that underlying condition.
-More severe PE rooted in psychological factors may take more time and energy to manage.
+For instance, if a person with mild PE caused by an underlying condition treats that contributing issue, doing so may potentially resolve their PE symptoms.

-So you’ve got your answer to “Is premature ejaculation curable?”
 Sometimes, PE goes away on its own, and sometimes it doesn’t.
-But there are a variety of options for the treatment of premature ejaculation — including lifelong PE.
+But there are a variety of options for the treatment of premature ejaculation, including lifelong PE.

 Treatments for premature ejaculation include over-the-counter products, prescription medications, behavioral techniques, and therapy that addresses the psychological causes of PE, like relationship issues or anxiety about sexual performance.